James has written for various magazines, including Celtic Guide, Mythology Magazine, and Pagan Forest.

 - Add mugwort and stir for a few minutes

 - Add heather tips and stir for several minutes (the heather is going to be very messy and will take up a lot of room in your boiling pot, so make sure you use one considerably larger than would be necessary for two gallons of water)

 - Remove from heat and cool to 75 degrees Fahrenheit

 - Pitch yeast – For this particular batch, I used an ale yeast called Burton from White Labs, because it adds the flavors of apple, pear, and clover honey.
 My final gravity was a bit above 1.10, so will have a final ABV of around 13%.
-Usually this yeast would not handle such a high gravity product, but as I only made a two gallon batch, and these ale yeasts are made for five gallon batches, it worked fine.
-If you make a full five gallon batch, you would need two or three such yeasts or a mead/wine yeast.
+Usually, this yeast would not handle such a high gravity product, but as I only made a two-gallon batch, and these ale yeasts are made for five-gallon batches, it worked fine.
+If you make a full five-gallon batch, you would need two or three such yeasts or a mead/wine yeast.

-After brewing, I left the mead in its first carboy (fermenting container) for 6 weeks and then transferred over to another carboy for secondary fermentation.
+After brewing, I left the mead in its first carboy (fermenting container) for six weeks and then transferred it over to another carboy for secondary fermentation.
 This allowed the removal of the heather tips that still remained and also removed the sediment at the bottom.
 After another six weeks in this secondary fermentation unit, I siphoned it over into a spigot bucket (which is a bucket with a spigot at the bottom to allow easier filling of bottles).
 I let it sit for a few hours to allow the remaining sediment to settle and then filled my bottles.
 Once again, make sure you sanitize everything before you start working with the mead!

 I am currently allowing the mead to sit.
 It will need to age for several months before it is ready to drink and will even then continue to age.
 With such a high ABV, aging allows it to mellow, and it will also bring out other flavors.